 7. Eases heartburn symptoms:

-Chicken gravy recipes for rice are very helpful in addressing heartburn; it contains a lot of fiber, low in sodium and protein.
+Chicken gravy recipes for rice are very helpful in addressing heartburn; rice contains a lot of fiber and is low in sodium and protein.

 Conclusion

 Try making your healthy meal using chicken gravy recipes for rice.
-Chicken gravy recipes for rice are very simple, yet it gives you the authentic restaurant taste without all the chemicals and preservatives.
+These recipes are very simple, yet they give you the authentic restaurant taste without all the chemicals and preservatives.

 There are many other chicken gravy recipes on the internet; here are some similar ones to try.